 Carlock Wall Landslip Prevention Scheme

-Amey, on behalf of Transport Scotland, will shortly begin a six month programme of ground improvement works to address the potential for landslip at Carlock Wall, south of Ballantrae.
+Amey, on behalf of Transport Scotland, is undertaking a programme of ground improvement works to address the potential for landslip at Carlock Wall, south of Ballantrae.

-“Our Bridges team has been monitoring the potential of the Carlock Wall embankment for landslip.
-Meanwhile we have carried out detailed ground investigations and completed an extensive design programme, to deliver a project that will minimise the impact on the travelling public, while implementing a long-term solution to the area’s stability issues.”
+The A77 Carlock Wall embankment continues to be monitored for signs of any landslip.
+Detailed ground investigations have been completed and an extensive programme prepared to deliver a project that will minimise the impact on the travelling public, while implementing a long-term solution to the area’s stability issues.”

 Drivers, and particularly those heading for ferry services, are advised to allow some additional time for their journeys while these works are progressing.
 Special arrangements will be made for emergency service vehicles, however no extra specifications have been made for windfarm traffic or other oversized vehicles.

-Our operatives will follow strict physical distancing and hygiene protocols throughout the programme, in line with the Scottish Government’s COVID-19 guidance.
+Our operatives are following strict physical distancing and hygiene protocols throughout the programme, in line with the Scottish Government’s COVID-19 guidance.